oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

     * [List of Mentors](#list-of-potential-mentors)
     * [Communication](#communication)

-Oppia is planning to participate in [Google Summer of Code 2019](https://developers.google.com/open-source/gsoc/)!
+Oppia is participating in [Google Summer of Code 2019](https://developers.google.com/open-source/gsoc/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months, while being paid a stipend.
 Students work closely with one or more mentors from an open source organization in order to implement either a project idea by the organization, or a proposal of their own.

 You might be interested in our GSoC info pages from previous years: [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018), [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).

 Also, please note that acceptance into GSoC isn't a prerequisite for [becoming an Oppia contributor](https://github.com/oppia/oppia/wiki).
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!

+## Accepted Proposals:

+The project's we've accepted (as of 6 May 2019) are:
+- @ankita240796's proposal for validating production models.
+Mentor: Nitish Bansal.
+- @anubhavsinha98's proposal for making it possible for students to say why they provided a given answer.
+Mentor: Akshay Anand.
+- @Jamesjay4199's proposal for enabling pages to be served statically.
+Mentor: Vojtěch Jelínek.
+- @import-keshav's proposal for building a flow for artists to submit images to lessons.
+Mentors: Nithesh Hariharan and Sandeep Dubey.
+- @NishealJ's proposal for upgrading third-party libraries.
+Mentors: Apurv Bajaj and Sean Lip.
+- @lilithxxx's proposal for making the codebase compatible with Python 3 and covering the backend fully with tests.
+Mentor: Brian Rodriguez.
+- @sophiewu6's for improvements to the questions framework.
+Mentor: Vinita Murthi.
+- @YashJipkate's proposal for upgrading the codebase to Angular 2.
+Mentor: Kevin Lee.

 # Students
 GSoC is an excellent opportunity for students to get paid to work on an open source project.
 If you're interested in applying as a student, you should definitely read the following resources: